QbiXibQ/FBHealBox_Vanilla/README.md

 * heal prediction for direct heals, remaining HoT ticks and absorb shields, self-correcting from the combat log
 * HealComm sync with Puppeteer, pfUI, Luna and others, without any Ace libraries
 * English, German, Spanish, French and Italian localization, switchable in game
+* 1.4.5.1: mana ticker spark no longer stutters (movement threshold and redraw step), and the global cooldown no longer darkens every button; see CHANGELOG
 * 1.4.5: Blizzard's party frames can be hidden (mutually exclusive with the attach mode), rage, energy and focus in the resource bar, and the equipment healing bonus via ClassicAPI in the prediction, plus a performance pass without functional change (player buffs read once per frame, staggered raid range and line-of-sight sweeps, fewer protected calls, no throwaway strings in the raid health text); see CHANGELOG
 * 1.4.4.3: class gate for warriors, rogues and hunters (display stays off, chat hint, `/fbp forceload` to override) and Smart Healing no longer downranks heal over time spells of any class.
 Smart Healing downranks across spells inside a heal chain (Greater Heal to Lesser Heal, Holy Light to Flash of Light), `/fbp smartcross` turns it off; see CHANGELOG
 * 1.4.4.2: 32-step buff icon duration display (replacing the 4-quadrant clock with a 32-stage vertical wipe) and syntax/diagnostic bugfixes; see CHANGELOG